DeBraid/Void/README.md

 Meeting Notes - Week of Nov 11
 ******************************************************

-(x)1.
-SEO
 2. Include all relevant resources
-(x)3.
-Add Western Canada Phone #
 4. Layout: Review QuickLink format vs. Standard layout.
-5. Make click event on table headers for price ONLY
 6. Create page for Stock Balloons
 7. French Language Content
-(x)8.
-Add Maple Leaf to top-right of all pages
 9. Get logo as .png with transparent background
 10. IE BUG or palette stretch in diff browsers?
 11. View Each Balloon individually (from within a colour palette) -- is this too resource intensive?
 (TEST!)
+16. Add CSS effect to nav to show routeActive
+(x)1.
+SEO
+(x)3.
+Add Western Canada Phone #
+(x)5.
+Make click event on table headers for price ONLY (x)8.
+Add Maple Leaf to top-right of all pages
-12. Carousel timer aprox 4000ms
+(x)12.
+Carousel timer aprox 4000ms
 (x)13. remove title and header from home page
 (x)14. see above, replace with Qualatex and AdRite logos (x)15.
 Contact page: insert main, Qualatex and AdRite logos
-16. Add CSS effect to nav to show routeActive